shadimotaali/forged_origin_hijacks_detection/public_api/README.md

 ## 📦 Notes

 * List parameters (`asn`, `attackers`, etc.) must contain **only integers** and are comma-separated.
-* Time parameters must be in ISO format: `YYYY-MM-DDTHH:MM:SS`.
+* Time parameters must be in ISO format: `YYYY-MM-DDTHH:MM`.
 * `inference_result` is **human-readable** (`legitimate`/`suspicious`) instead of old `classification=leg/sus`.
 * Operator feedback endpoint is **write-protected** with an API key.
 * Default time range is **today** if `start_time`/`stop_time` are not specified.